-- 1. Students must exhibit the ability to meet the challenges of any academic, medical or clinical situation that requires a readiness for immediate and appropriate response without interference of personal or medical problems. - 2.
-Students have the responsibility to attend and be able to travel to and from classes and clinical assignments on time, and possess the organizational skills and stamina for performing required tasks and assignments within allotted time frames. - 3.
-Individuals must have the ability to perform problem-solving tasks in a timely manner and prioritize and organize multiple workload needs, completing required work within the specified due dates. - 4.
-Students will take initiative to direct their own learning as evidenced by the ability to prepare in advance, utilize resources before asking for help and independently explore additional information.
-Students must be able to take responsibility for their actions and outcomes. - 5.
-Students need to work cooperatively and collaboratively with other students on assigned projects, and participate willingly in a supervisory process involving evaluation of other students and their own abilities and reasoning skills via giving and receiving feedback, as well as looking for ways to improve. - 6.
-Students must adhere to policies of the university, their program, and clinical sites.
-This includes matters ranging from professional dress and behavior, to attending to their program's academic schedule. - 7.
-Students must demonstrate knowledge of and commitment to the code of ethics of their profession and behavior that reflects a sense of right and wrong in the helping environment.
+Overview: Students must exhibit the ability to meet the challenges of any academic, medical, or clinical situation that requires a readiness for immediate and appropriate response without interference of personal or medical problems.
+An occupational therapy student must possess the ability to:

+- Attend and arrive to classes on time and possess the organizational skills and stamina for performing required tasks and assignments within allotted time frames. - Perform problem-solving tasks in a timely manner and prioritize and organize multiple workload needs, completing required work within the specified due dates. - Take initiative to direct their own learning as evidenced by the ability to prepare in advance, utilize resources before asking for help, and independently explore additional information.
+Students must be able to take responsibility for their actions and outcomes. - Work cooperatively and collaboratively with other students on assigned projects, and participate willingly in a supervisory process involving evaluation of other students and their own abilities and reasoning skills via giving and receiving feedback, as well as looking for ways to improve. - Adhere to policies of the university, OT program, and clinical sites.
+This includes matters ranging from professional dress and behavior, to attending to the program's academic schedule.

+Demonstrate knowledge of and commitment to the code of ethics of their profession and behavior that reflects a sense of right and wrong in the helping environment.